efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 direct type orders are free
 traffic.

-## Objective 4: Show the overall session-to-order conversion rate trends for the same channels (as above) by quarter
+## Objective 4: Show the Overall Session-to-Order Conversion Rate Trends for the Same Channels (as above) by Quarter

 ``` sql
 SELECT